mindaugasbarysas/bashwithnails/README.md

 - if you want to refer to your own namespace, you can use `this::myfunction` in your module.
 - named function parameters, e.g. `function myfunction(a b c) { echo "$a $b $c"; }`.
 - weak OOP support, e.g. `oop::new oop_demo '1,2' 'obj_one'; oop::new oop_demo '3,4' 'obj_two'; oop::call 'obj_one' sum ""; oop::call 'obj_two' sum ""; oop::destroy 'obj_two' ''`
+- modules can be downloaded from the repository (as seen in sample_repo folder)

+see [Docs](https://github.com/mindaugasbarysas/bashwithnails/blob/master/docs/man.md) or clone and run for more information.

 ## How to run

 `./app.sh`

-and see the magic happen.
+and see all the magic described above happen.

 ## Why "with nails"?